-There were no aggregate fees billed by EKS&H LLLP for audit-related services during the fiscal years ended December 31, 2017 and 2016, respectively.
+The aggregate fees billed by EKS&H LLLP for audit-related services during the fis cal year ended December 31, 2016 and 2015 were approximately \$0 and \$78,000, respectively.
+Audit-related fees incurred during 2015 relate to audits performed in conjunction with the acquisition of 32 franchised units.